 Primary section CE2, CM1 & CM2

 Louis Blériot Primary School hosts the anglophone section, across the road from MLK middle school and LFA high school campus.
-Small classes provide an environment where students participate actively and where teachers can give individual attention.
+Small classes provide an environment where students can participate actively and where teachers can give individual attention.

 The entrance test is primarily based on oral expression and listening comprehension, and checks a student’s abilities in English.